NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/06_webpatriot.md

 ---

 ## 19. 🔑 React Keys & What Happens If You Don’t Pass Them

-### ⚡ Key Points

-- React **warns in the console**:
-  `"Each child in a list should have a unique "key" prop."`
-- Without keys, React may **re-render inefficiently**, causing:
-  - Unnecessary DOM updates
-  - Wrong component state being reused

----

-### 🧪 What Happens If You Don’t Pass Keys?

 - React **will still render the list**, but it will **warn in the console**:
   `"Each child in a list should have a unique "key" prop."`